xmh0511/tun-rs/README.md

 Windows
 -----
+Tun:
 You need to copy the [wintun.dll](https://wintun.net/) file which matches your architecture to the same directory as your executable and run your program as administrator.

+Tap:
+You need to manually install [tap-windows](https://build.openvpn.net/downloads/releases/) that matches your architecture when using tap network interface.